Easy Method to Prepare Preschool Lesson Plans

 These general categories support early childhood development as kids play.

-Each experience provides early learners with new or familiar experiences, in independent play and in small or large group settings.
+Each event within a category provides early learners with new or familiar experiences, in independent play or in small or large group settings.

 Here are the ABC categories explained in more detail.

-Activities can be gross motor, such as indoor bowling, or fine motor, such as sorting shape cutouts on the felt board.
+Activities can be gross motor, such as indoor bowling, cognitive such as playing a memory card game, or fine motor, such as sorting shape cutouts on the felt board.

 Activities may be introduced one on one or in a small or large group setting.

-While story time generally takes the form of a traditional book, a creative story telling method employing a felt board or role play can be a fun alternative.
+While story time generally takes the form of a traditional book, a creative story telling method can be a fun alternative.

 • For example, story time can be extended by role-playing The Three Bears after reading the book together.

-Include basic materials like paper and paint, glitter and glue, crayons and markers, as well as ribbon, yarn or stickers for more sensory and fine motor art opportunities.
+• Include basic materials like paper and paint, glitter and glue, crayons and markers, as well as ribbon, yarn or stickers for more sensory and fine motor opportunities.

-How to use the A.B.C.
-Method to plan a program
+2. How to use the A.B.C.
+Method to create a lesson plan

 The ABC method helps you find and schedule hands-on, engaging activities.